pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 Defatul port number is 50000 - in my case it's line 2.

-Start creation of the TABLESPACES as per documentation in the pod used earlier:
+Start creation of the TABLESPACES as per documentation in the pod used earlier.
+Switch to the db2 pod and verify that PIMDB is present there.

 ![alt text](images/PIMDB-12.png)

+Connect to PIMDB.

 ![alt text](images/PIMDB-13.png)

+Start execution of the scripts from documentation - as is, no modification is required

 ![alt text](images/PIMDB-14.png)